-For Syilx People, Wellness is holistic and interconnected.
-Under the mandate of the Chiefs’ Executive Council (CEC) and the guidance of the ONA Wellness Committee the ONA continues to work towards and support the safety, health and wellbeing of our children, families, communities and land.
+For Syilx Okanagan People, Wellness is holistic and interconnected.
+Under the mandate of the Chiefs’ Executive Council (CEC) and the guidance of the ONA Wellness Committee, the ONA continues to work towards and support the safety, health and well-being of our children, families, communities and land.

 The ONA Wellness Department has three main clusters:

 Under these three clusters, the ONA is currently providing, or is in the process of developing, a number of innovative Wellness programs and initiatives for the Nation.
 These various programs and services operate to achieve the mission statement expressed above.